12 Ways to Show Love To Yourself Today

 Self-love is different to narcissism or an inflated ego.
 (Those afflictions are actually signs of self-loathing.)

-Loving oneself means working to grow a strong self-esteem through carrying out regular loving acts of care toward yourself – in the way a good, caring and stable parent would do for a child.
+Loving oneself means working to grow strong self-esteem through carrying out regular loving acts of care toward yourself – in the way a good, caring and stable parent would do for a child.

 It means catching yourself in the act when you’re saying nasty things to yourself, like “I’m such an idiot!” or, “I’m too old” or, “I’m not good enough.”